divgup/AspireProject/README.md

 ```

 #### /loan/customer/all
-The /loan/customer/all endpoint allows customers to view their own loan.
+This endpoint allows customers to view their own loan.

 Sample GET request
 ```http